|Butterflies of North America|

 Order Lepidoptera - Butterflies and Moths

-Live butterflies photographed in the wild at North American locations.
+Live butterflies photographed in the wild in the USA.

 Family Nymphalidae - Brushfoot Butterflies include approximately 3,000 species worldwide, of which 160 or so live in or visit North America.
 Their unifying characteristic is the reduced forelegs of both males and females.
 These vestigial forelegs give rise to the family's common name.
 The habit of holding the forelegs close to the body is shared with many other insects, including bumblebees, flies, bugs and beetles.
 Considering how many insects do this, there must be some hidden evolutionary advantage to the state of having 6 legs but hiding the front two most of the time.

 Included in this family are admirals, fritillaries, checkerspots, crescentspots, anglewings, leafwings, painted ladies, and tortoiseshells.
 Includes Monarch Butterfly.

 Of the 165,000 known species of Lepidoptera worldwide, the vast majority are moths.
 Of the 12,000 species in America north of Mexico, only 760 are butterflies.
 All lepidopterans are covered with hairlike structures called setae, and the setae on the wings are flattened into tiny "scales," arranged like shingles on a roof; through pigmentation or optical diffraction they are responsible for the colors and patterns we admire so greatly in these gentle creatures .